CarmeTeam/Carme-Docu/InstallDoc/README.md

 - `CARME_PASSWORD_DJANGO="djangopwd"`.
 Carme-frontend password to control the database `webfrontend`.

 DATABASE
 - `CARME_DB="yes"` installs MySQL/MariaDB. `CARME_DB="no"` uses an already existing MySQL/MariaDB.
-If you choose to install MySQL/MariaDB, but you already have MySQL/MariaDB installed, then Carme will ask you if you want to remove the already existing database management tool.
+If you choose to install MySQL/MariaDB, but you already have MySQL/MariaDB installed, then Carme will ask you if you want to reinstall the database management tool.
 - `CARME_DB_SERVER="mysql"` uses MySQL. amd64 architectures use MySQL. arm64 architectures use MariaDB.
 If you prefer MariaDB in amd64, then consider `CARME_DB_SERVER="mariadb"`.
 - `CARME_DB_DEFAULT_ENGINE=django.db.backends.mysql`.
 Do not modify this variable.
 It is used by Carme-frontend.
 - `CARME_DB_DEFAULT_NAME="webfrontend"`.
 Carme-frontend database name.
 If you are using an already existing MySQL/MariaDB, then check that the database name `webfrontend` is not used in a different project.
 If it is, then change the name.
 Note that Carme does **NOT** overwrite an existing `webfrontend` database.
 It will only add Carme tables to it.